systemsguide/systemsguide.github.io/docs/challenges.md

 ### Normativity

 Outside of basic non-acceptance or misunderstandings of the nature of plurality, the most widespread root of sysphobia is _singlet-normativity_ - the idea that singlethood is a privileged default expected of everyone.
-Because wider society is not exposed to plurality, deviations from expectations associated with a singlet identity model can lead to rejection, distress, and danger.
+Because wider society is not exposed to plurality, deviations from singlet behaviours and experiences can lead to rejection, distress, and danger.

 Though a lens where singlethood is the only "normal", plurality is unacceptably complex and must be a fabricated delusion, the privacy of a system is irrelevant compared to keeping others aware of the abnormality, and the needs and desires of a system can be dismissed in pursuit of restoring that normalcy through medical intervention.